elemson/Brandweb/readme.md

   Once logged in, token is sent along with cookies

 - User Logout
-  Cookie us sent ro st token
+  Cookie is sent along with token

 - Password reset( lost password)
   Users can request a reset password